 Is Housing Available?

 The American Theatre Wing will help retain dormitory housing for SpringboardNYC students.
 This will be available on a first-come, first-served basis for students who do not have family or friends with whom to stay.
-Housing is approx. $65/night.
+Housing is approx. $81/night.
 You will indicate on your application whether or not you will need housing.

 What does my program fee cover?

 The program fee covers a two-week, jam-packed schedule of workshops, master classes, seminars, "meet & greets," and field trips as well as a two-week unlimited Metrocard (public transportation pass).
 It also includes the purchase of tickets to 5-7 Broadway and/or off-Broadway shows and/or special events, including the dress rehearsal for The Tony Awards.
 Special Question and Answer "talkbacks" with cast members will be held after many shows.
 The 2019 program fee was $1800, although please stay tuned for additional fee updates.
 Partial and full need-based tuition scholarships are available to accepted students.

 The American Theatre Wing welcomes your questions, opinions and concerns.